benbowes/Accessible-Accordian-Class-Pure-JS-CSS/README.md

 This accordion consists of a container ('.accordion') for holding a series of collapsible panels ('.accordion__panel')

 Works in IE9+

 Accordian rules:
 - Panels open and close via a click event on a heading.
 - Only one panel can be open at a time.
-- All panels can be closed.
+- All panels can be closed at the same time.
 - Transitions open in IE10+ and modern browsers

 -----------------------------------